zephyrproject-rtos/trusted-firmware-m/docs/integration_guide/services/tfm_secure_partition_addition.rst

 ..
 Note::
    The users can use LOW, NORMAL and HIGH to determine the priority of the Secure Partition in manifest.
-They are replaced by 01, 02 and 03 auotmatically when parsing manifest lists for section naming.
+They are replaced by 01, 02 and 03 automatically when parsing manifest lists for section naming.

 Here is a manifest reference example for the IPC model: